genzj/mycv/myself.md

 * *Jul 2010 -- Present, Embedded software engineer, Cisco Systems.*
 	Hybrid fiber-coaxial(HFC) products including network management solutions.
 Contribute to development of DOCSIS network Cable Modem and related network management system.
+	Have designed and developed a dynamically data collection subsystem which queries core status of different network devices from their independent MCUs or with inner ADCs.
+Including an embedded, hardware independent C-like expression system aiming at data conversion.
+Also take part in automatic test station implementation.

 ---
 **Specialties**